DevanshAgarwal23/Social_Media-Mock/README.md

 ### Posts

 1. **create post**
-    this will create a new post, required fields are -username (the author of this post)
+    this will create a new post, required fields are

-    -title
-    -body
+    - username (the author of this post)
+    - title
+    - body

 2. **show all posts**
-    lits all xisting posts, we should have following filtering  support -filter by username
+    lits all xisting posts, we should have following filtering  support

+    - filter by username
-    -filter by query contained in title (search by title)
+    - filter by query contained in title (search by title)

 3. **Edit post**  'TDB'